-IaC Simplified: K3s on EC2 Deployments with Terraform, Helm & Amazon ECR
+IaC Simplified: K3s on EC2 Deployments with Terraform, Helm, Ansible & Amazon ECR

 This guide shows how to deploy own Docker apps (with AdminForth as example) to Amazon EC2 instance with K3s and Terraform involving pushing images into Amazon ECR.